joshpsawyer/intothewildlands-dot-com/src/food/sides-and-staples/instant-pot-pop-pop-pot-beans.md

 Sheila said it's insane to call a recipe Instant Pot Pot Beans.
 Darnold thought I said Pop Pop Beans.
 Now they're Instant Pot Pop Pop Pot Beans.
-If you make them with pintos, they're Insant Pot Pop Pop Pinto Pot Beans.
+If you make them with pintos, they're Instant Pot Pop Pop Pinto Pot Beans.

-This is a simple recipe for soft beans that you can crush fully between your fingers and are full of flavor.
-Combining two other recipes[^1][^2], these beans can be smushed into a taco with rice and not fall out, or mashed into _quesadilla con huevos_ and not result in a jarring texture difference.
+Combining two other recipes[^1][^2], the resulting bean is easily crushed between your fingers to a bean pulp but retains its shape otherwise.
+No mealiness here, it's all bean cream, my dude.

+Smash them into your tacos and they'll stay put and not mess up your beautiful shirt.
+Crush 'em into a _quesadilla con huevos_ and you won't get that nasty texture mismatch.

 ## Ingredients